intellegens-hr/utils-identity/IdentityUtils.Demos.IdentityServer4/README.md

                 .AddIdentity<IdentityManagerUser, IdentityManagerRole, IdentityManagerTenant, Is4DemoDbContext>()
                 //This will add authentication to all API calls, first argument is authority - in this case
                 //it's the URL of this instance.
-Second parameter is Audience for JWT bearer token .AddAuthentication("https://localhost:5000", "demo-is4-management-api")
+Second parameter is Audience for JWT bearer token
+                //This is enough for testing purposes, for dev/prod this should go to appsettings.json .AddAuthentication("https://localhost:5000", "demo-is4-management-api")
                 .AddTenantStore<IdentityManagerTenant, TenantDto>()
                 .AddTenantUserStore<IdentityManagerUser, UserDto, IdentityManagerRole>()